dwarvesf/playground/Blockchain/Anchor framework.md

 test = "yarn run mocha -t 1000000 tests/"
 ```

-If you want to deploy testnet, you need to move cluster to testnet.
-View cluster list:
+If you want to deploy testnet, you need to move cluster to testnet, view cluster list:

 ```
 anchor cluster list